M6GSN/ASL_Cloud/README.md

 ![first screenshot on digitalOcera](https://m6gsn.co.uk/git/DO01.png)

-On the next page select you cloest server
+On the next page select you closest server

 ![CLoest server](https://m6gsn.co.uk/git/DO02.png)

-Then select Debian and fromn the dropdown box select 10 x64
+Then select Debian and from the drop-down box select "10 x64"

 ![OS select](https://m6gsn.co.uk/git/DO03.png)